medcomdk/MedComLandingPage/docs/assets/documents/ITBGettingStarted.md

     Click create and you will automatically be logged in.
   </li>
   <li>
     If additional information is available to add to your organization, please fill out these with relevant information for testing.
+For instance; When testing for CareCommunication we encourage you to fill in the SOR-id, EAN-number and name of the organization that you would like to be the receiver of the CareCommunication messages.
+This information is used when creating examples in the test cases.
     <figure>
     <img src="../images/ITBAdditionalOrg.png" alt="ITB Populate Additional Organization Details">
     </figure>